 - Providing taste, consistency, and stability to foods

 Fat is found in meat, poultry, nuts, milk products, butters and margarines, oils, lard, fish, grain products and salad dressings.
 There are three main types of fat, saturated fat, unsaturated fat, and trans fat.
-Saturated fat (found in foods like meat, butter, lard, and cream) and trans fat (found in baked goods, snack foods, fried foods, and margarines) have been shown to increase your risk for heart disease.
-Replacing saturated and trans fat in your diet with unsaturated fat (found in foods like olive oil, avocados, nuts, and canola oil) has been shown decrease the risk of developing heart disease.
+Saturated fat and trans fat have been shown to increase your risk for heart disease.
+Replacing saturated and trans fat in your diet with unsaturated fat has been shown decrease the risk of developing heart disease.

 Why don’t you ‘Get Started‘ today and start tracking your calories and macronutrients so you start seeing the results you deserve.